ivalaginja/babycat/_pages/parts-list.md

 that can actually connect to the cameras and display their images.
 Since many teams are able to use some laptops they already have, we just include the [Laptops](#laptops) section as a reminder.

+{: .notice--warning}
+Note that we give all measurements and link to components in **imperial units**.
+If you want to use metric units, you will have to make sure to convert all measurements and find the respective components.

 The [Frame box](#frame-box) and [Transportation case](#transportation-case) sections are optional.
 The former lists the parts required to build a solid frame with acrylic sheets for protection, the latter lists a sturdy transportation case that allows you to take your baby coronagraph on adventures.